Rescue Food From the Big Bad Trash Monster!

 What You Will Accomplish

-A campus food rescue program will cut down the amount of edible food that ends up going to a landfill, which will reduce methane emissions that lead to climate change.
+A campus food rescue program will cut down the amount of edible food that ends up going in the trash, which will reduce methane emissions that lead to climate change.
 At the same time, this food can be reused to feed students on campus or community members who struggle with food insecurity.

-- The USDA supports the use of food donations and share tables and offers implementation guidance.
+- The USDA encourages the use of food donations and share tables and offers great resources for schools.

 - To encourage institutions to donate healthy food that would otherwise go to waste, protection from criminal and civil liability is provided under the Good Samaritan Food Donation Act.